 This will be different for everyone subject to your location, house size, family, interests, and goals.

-I would consider myself a young, new homemaker that is passionate to learn about gardening, from scratch cooking and natural cleaning.
+I would consider myself a young, new homemaker that is passionate about learning about gardening, from-scratch cooking and natural cleaning.

 Maybe you are a new homemaker with years of cooking skills under your belt but sewing, not so much.
-If sewing is a skill that will bring your home value why not learn how?
+If sewing is a skill that will bring your home value why not learn how to sew?

 Just remember that this isn’t your normal job description, this is a role based on lots of different skills and you will most likely be like me, learning as I go!
 And that’s totally fine!